DSDouglas/Integrated-Library-System/README.md

 ## Introduction

 The Library Management System is a Python-based project designed to handle various tasks related to a library, including managing books, patrons, librarians, and administrators.
 The system uses a MySQL database to store information.
+This software has been deployed and can be accessed via the "Deployed Software" link in the table of contents above.

 ## Contributors